SSProve/ssprove/README.md

     Parable p1 p2 →
     par p1 p2 = par p2 p1.
 ```
-This lemma does not work on arbitrary raw packages, it is requires that the
+This lemma does not work on arbitrary raw packages, it requires that the
 packages implement disjoint signatures.

 Associativity on the other hand is free from this requirement: